Luca della Robbia

 Luca della Robbia (/ˌdɛlə ˈrɒbiə/, also /- ˈroʊb-/, [ˈluːka della ˈrobbja, - ˈrɔb-]; 1399/1400–1482) was an Italian Renaissance sculptor from Florence.
 Della Robbia is noted for his colorful, tin-glazed terracotta statuary, a technique that he invented and passed on to his nephew Andrea della Robbia and great-nephews Giovanni della Robbia and Girolamo della Robbia.
 Although a leading sculptor in stone, after developing his technique in the early 1440s he worked primarily in terracotta.
 His large workshop produced both less expensive works cast from molds in multiple versions, and more expensive one-off individually modeled pieces.

-The vibrant, polychrome glazes made his creations both more durable and more expressive.
+The vibrant, polychrome glazes made his creations both more expressive and more durable.
 His work is noted for its charm rather than the drama of the work of some of his contemporaries.
 Two of his famous works are The Nativity (c.
 1460) and Madonna and Child (c.
 1475).
 In stone, his most famous work is also his first major commission, the choir gallery, Cantoria in the Florence Cathedral (1431–1438).

 Della Robbia was praised by his compatriot Leon Battista Alberti for genius comparable to that of the sculptors Donatello and Lorenzo Ghiberti, the architect Filippo Brunelleschi, and the painter Masaccio.
 By ranking him with contemporary artists of this stature, Alberti noted the interest and strength of Luca's work in marble and bronze, as well as in the terra-cottas always associated with his name.

 Biography

 Vasari, Gaurico, and several other early writers give contradictory accounts of Luca della Robbia's youth, training, and early works.
 He was born in Florence, the son of a member of the Arte della Lana (wool-workers guild).
-He may have trained as a goldsmith under Leonardo di Ser Giovanni according to art historian Vasari, before working with Ghiberti on the famous doors of the Florence Baptistry.
-He was heavily influenced by Donatello, and in the 1420s, was used by the architect Filippo Brunelleschi for sculpture on his buildings.
+He may have trained as a goldsmith under Leonardo di Ser Giovanni according to art historian Vasari, before working with Ghiberti on his first set of bronze doors for the Florence Baptistry.
+He was heavily influenced by Donatello, and in the 1420s, was used by the architect Filippo Brunelleschi for the sculptural decoration of his buildings, although the rondels of swaddled babies on the façade of the loggia of the Ospedale degli Innocenti were made by Andrea, ca. 1487, long after Brunelleschi's death in 1446).